 Then preheat the oven to 180°C (350° Fa) Lower the dough with the roll.

 Spread the puff pastry and then cut out 12 cm diameter discs with a round cookie cutter.
 Next, oval shape the puff pastry disc using a rolling pin.

-Whisk the eggs with a fork, then brush the edges of each circle.
+Whisk the eggs with a fork or a cooking brush, then brush the edges of each circle.
 Garnish half the apple sauce dough, then fold the other half and weld the edges by pressing with your fingers to close the chaussons aux pommes.

 Brush the top of the apple turnovers with the egg-yolk.
 With the tip of a knife draw strips without piercing the dough.
 Bake and cook for about 25 min.